Steve McQueen (director): Blitz (2024)

-In 2024, McQueen debuted an exhibition of light and sound, titled Bass, at the Dia Beacon.
+Also in 2024, McQueen debuted an exhibition of light and sound, titled Bass, at the Dia Beacon.
 It was moved to the Schaulager in 2025.

+In 2025, McQueen co-curated (with Clairie Wallis) the exhibition Resistance at Turner Contemporary, in Margate.
+It looked at the history of resistance through 100 years of photography (1903-2003).
+The project took extensive research over four years to put together.

 Experimental and short films

 Bear (1993) was McQueen's first major film, presented at the Royal College of Art in London.
 Although not an overtly political piece, for many it raised questions about race, sexual attraction to men, and violence.
 It shows a wrestling match between two men who alternate ambiguous relations and gestures of aggression and erotic attraction.
 Like all McQueen's early films, Bear is black-and-white, and was shot on 16-millimetre film.
 It was featured in a two-part film exhibition at the Smithsonian Institution Hirshhorn Museum and Sculpture Garden in Washington, D.C.

 Five Easy Pieces (1995) is a short film by McQueen.
 It follows a woman across a tight-rope; McQueen has stated that he finds a tight-rope walker to be "the perfect image of a combination of vulnerability and strength".

 Just Above My Head (1996) is a short film which shares close ties with McQueen's preceding film with the key theme of walking.
 A man – played by McQueen – is shot in a way so as to crop out his body, but his head appears small at the bottom of the image, rising and falling with his step and coming in and out of frame according to the movement of the camera.
 As stated by David Frankel, the "simultaneous fragility and persistence" is seemingly meant as a metaphor for black life in England as elsewhere.

-Deadpan (1997) is a four-minute black and white short film directed by and starring McQueen showing a multitude of angles on a reenactment of a stunt from Buster Keaton's Steamboat Bill, Jr..
+Deadpan (1997) is a four-minute black-and-white short film directed by and starring McQueen showing a multitude of angles on a re-enactment of a stunt from Buster Keaton's silent comedy film Steamboat Bill, Jr. (1928).
 Frieze Magazine noted his lack of shoelaces and inferred a multitude of depth and commentary on the prison system.
 Media Art noted that his use of black and white emulates 1920s film style without "a historicizing strategy or to reinterpret the origins of moving images".
 The film was exhibited on loop in the Museum of Modern Art's Contemporary Galleries, 1980-Now from 17 November 2011 to 17 February 2014.

 Exodus (1997) is a 65-second colour video that takes the title of a record by Bob Marley as its starting point.
 It records a found event, two black men carrying potted palms whom McQueen followed down a London street, the greenery waving precariously above their heads.
 Then they get on a bus and leave.